wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## What's This?

-&nbsp; &nbsp; &nbsp; &nbsp; This program began as a way to organize implementations of various coding tricks:
+&nbsp; &nbsp; &nbsp; &nbsp; This program began as a way to organize implementations of various coding tricks, to ensure that I can import of the various base dependencies:

 1.  <a href="#gen_fibonacci">gen_fibonacci</a> = Generate Fibonacci with memoization (saving results in a file to improve speed)
 2.  <a href="#make_change">make_change</a> = Make change using "Dynamic Programming"